Convoy QP 1: Arctic convoys

 A convoy was defined as at least one merchant ship sailing under the protection of at least one warship.
 At first the British had intended to run convoys to Russia on a forty-day cycle (the number of days between convoy departures) during the winter of 1941–1942 but this was shortened to a ten-day cycle.
 The round trip to Murmansk for warships was three weeks and each convoy needed a cruiser and two destroyers, which severely depleted the Home Fleet.
 Convoys left port and rendezvoused with the escorts at sea.
 A cruiser provided distant cover from a position to the west of Bear Island.
-Air support was limited to 330 Squadron and 269 Squadron, RAF Coastal Command from Iceland, with some help from anti-submarine patrols along the coast of Norway from RAF Sullom Voe in Shetland.
-Anti-submarine trawlers escorted the convoys on the first part of the outbound journey.
-Built for Arctic conditions, the trawlers were coal-burning ships with sufficient endurance.
-The trawlers were commanded by their peacetime crews and captains with the rank of Skipper, Royal Naval Reserve (RNR), who were used to Arctic conditions, supplemented by anti-submarine specialists of the Royal Naval Volunteer Reserve (RNVR).
+Air support was limited to 330 Squadron and 269 Squadron of RAF Coastal Command from Iceland, with some help from anti-submarine patrols along the coast of Norway from RAF Sullom Voe in Shetland.
+Anti-submarine trawlers escorted the convoys on the first part of the outward voyage.
+Built for Arctic conditions, the trawlers were coal-burning ships and had sufficient endurance.
+The trawlers were commanded by their peacetime crews and captains with the rank of Skipper, Royal Naval Reserve (RNR). who were used to Arctic conditions, supplemented by anti-submarine specialists of the Royal Naval Volunteer Reserve (RNVR).
 British minesweepers based at Arkhangelsk met the convoys to join the escort for the remainder of the voyage.